User Manual

 In this article, you will learn

-• which checks are available in Check-in Preflight and Fixup Templates regarding Text and Fonts, and
+• which checks are available in Check-in Preflight and Fixup Templates related to Text and Fonts, and

 • which solutions are provided to fix the detected issues.